schwoens/spellbook-api/README.md

 cargo run
 ```

 For testing it is recommened to use the Swagger UI 'Try it out' feature.
-You can find the Swagger documentation under localhost:8080 when the docker container is running.
+You can find the Swagger documentation at [http://localhost:8080](http://localhost:8080) when the docker container is running.